ppai22/cwc-2019-ball-by-ball-dataset/README.md

 - Analyzing and understanding the data and providing visualization and easy way of fetching data using filters

 All data is available as published in [the official ICC site for the CWC 2019](https://www.cricketworldcup.com/).
-No part of this project will be used for commercial purposes and will solely be used for academic purposes.
+No part of this project will be used for commercial purposes by me and will solely be used for academic purposes.